 Williams is leading several industry initiatives, including through PRCI, to better understand the threat of hard spots, including the structural, environmental and operational conditions that can increase risk.
 The goal is to better understand the threat and better identify measures to reduce the risk of future hard spot-related events.
-Specifically, to assets susceptible to hard spots.

-Williams has developed an industryleading approach to modeling the risk of hard spots by directly considering the interaction with cathodic protection on hard spot susceptible piping.
+Specifically, leading approach to modeling the risk of hard spots by directly considering the interaction with cathodic protection on hard spot susceptible piping.
 The updated Pipeline Risk Model has resulted in many new ILIs targeted at hard spot management.
-Williams has also initiated a cathodic protection review with the goal of reducing risks
+Williams has also initiated a cathodic protection review with the goal of reducing risks to assets susceptible to hard spots.